Localizing entropy production along non-equilibrium trajectories: Results and Discussion

 We investigate the effect of these constraints on entropy-production inference using a three-dimensional variant of the Brownian gyrator model introduced in Sec.~\ref{sec:applications}A. As shown in Fig.~\ref{fig:coarsegraining}(a), we first perform dimensional coarse-graining by projecting the full dynamics onto a two-dimensional subspace, thereby rendering one degree of freedom unobserved.
 We then impose temporal coarse-graining by subsampling the resulting trajectory, retaining only every tenth data point.
 This setup provides a controlled framework for testing inference under reduced observational access.

 Interestingly, theoretical benchmarks for both dimensional and temporal coarse-graining are already known in the literature.
 In the case of hidden degrees of freedom, the benchmark follows from a reduced phase-space description in which the influence of unobserved variables is absorbed into the drift term of the low-dimensional Langevin equation \cite{nicoletti2024tuning}.
 For temporal coarse-graining, an effective description can be constructed from the propagator of the underlying continuous-time dynamics \cite{Weiss}.
-Details of both constructions are provided in the Appendix~\ref{ap:local_epr_coarsegraining}.
+Details of both constructions are provided in the \textbf{Supplementary Note 3}.

 We find that the inferred entropy production in each case remains in close agreement with these theoretical benchmarks.
 This is shown in Fig.~\ref{fig:coarsegraining}(b,d) using the time series of the total entropy production along the trajectory and with scatter plots in Fig.~\ref{fig:coarsegraining}(c,e).
-In the scatter plots, we get $R^2 \simeq 0.9$.
+In the scatter plots, we get $R^2 \simeq 0.9$. { We emphasize that the corresponding learned force field should be interpreted as an effective coarse-grained force at the chosen resolution.
+Additionally, the controlled benchmark considered here is available only for linear models, where analytical reduced descriptions can be derived.}